kinglozzer/YepnopeSilverStripe/README.md

 A module to allow loading of Javascript & CSS using the conditional loader [yepnopejs](http://yepnopejs.com).

 By:
 Loz Calver & Colin Richardson - [Bigfork Ltd](http://www.bigfork.co.uk/).

+##About yepnope:##

+_"yepnope is an asynchronous conditional resource loader that's super-fast, and allows you to load only the scripts that your users need."_

 ##Installation:##